Milenastate/miny/README.md

 + Clipboard: npx expo install expo-clipboard expo-clipboard provides an interface for getting and setting Clipboard content on Android, iOS, and Web.

-+ Asyync Storage: npx expo install @react-native-async-storage/async-storage is a React Native API used to store persistent data on the device.
++ Async Storage: npx expo install @react-native-async-storage/async-storage is a React Native API used to store persistent data on the device.
 It is a way to save data in key and value format.
 Data saved with the AsyncStorage API is asynchronous, therefore it returns a Promise, and in case of an error it returns an Error.

 + React Navigation: npm install @react-navigation/native.